 Picnic for Missing is an opportunity for friends and families to celebrate the life of a loved one who has gone missing from their lives.
 It also provides a real and genuine opportunity for all families of people still missing to reignite hope for their loved one.

 Who inspired Picnic for Missing?
-The inspiration behind Picnic for Missing is Melissa’s first cousin, Ursula Dianne Barwick, who went missing in 1987, aged 17.
-Melissa launched Picnic for Missing in 2014 in Bell Park in our hometown of Quirindi in memory of the childhood picnics she enjoyed with Ursula.
+The inspiration behind Picnic for Missing is my first cousin, Ursula Dianne Barwick, who went missing in 1987, aged 17.
+I launched Picnic for Missing in 2014 in Bell Park in our hometown of Quirindi in memory of the childhood picnics I enjoyed with Ursula.

 “Through Picnic for Missing I aim to inspire other families in a similar situation to never give up hope.”

 Picnic for Missing is another avenue and opportunity to put the spotlight on the important community issue of missing persons, which affects an estimated 420,000 people in Australia every year.
 The most current statistics are that 145 people are reported missing in Australia every day (2022).
 Anyone, anywhere in the world, can have a Picnic for Missing.
 It can be a grand event in a public place, or a quiet picnic on an isolated beach.